 - Value of volunteer labor and other contributions from student or civic organizations

 - Staff time dedicated to campus forest planning, tree care contractors

 - All associated costs of the campus tree management including:

 - public education related to the campus forest;

 - professional training;

-- related association memberships (International Society of Arboriculture and local chapter, Society of Municipal Arborists, state urban forest council, etc.);
+- related association memberships (International Society of Arboriculture and local chapter, Urban and Community Forestry Society, state urban forest council, etc.);

 - campus tree inventory